Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 Childhood emotional neglect (CEN) doesn’t disappear when you grow up.
 Adults carry it with them into their lives, and it affects everything: their relationships, their self-image, and their mental wellbeing.

 - Get to know and accept yourself.
 Understanding your high sensitivity is an important step toward accepting your needs as normal and valid.
-And learning about the CEN “emotional style” can help you identify — and change — patterns you’re not even aware of.
+Likewise, learning about the CEN “emotional style” can help you identify — and change — patterns you’re not even aware of.
 A good starting point is Dr. Webb’s checklist to determine if you grew up with CEN.

 - Accept that your feelings, needs, and wants matter as much as anyone else’s.
 This may mean doing more of the talking in a friendship, voicing your needs clearly to others, or drawing boundaries.

 - Start to express your needs.
 People recovering from CEN typically keep their emotions hidden, or even feel “numb” because their emotions are walled off.
 As an HSP, that may mean you only express your needs when you’re completely overwhelmed (or you withdraw and never express them at all).
 But the time to express your feelings is in normal, daily interactions.
-“When you begin to treat yourself as if you matter,” Webb writes, “The people in your life begin to see you differently and respond to you differently.
+“When you begin to treat yourself as if you matter,” Webb writes, “the people in your life begin to see you differently and respond to you differently.
 They start to see your personality, your emotions, and your needs.
 And they start to respond to what they can finally see.”

 - Self-soothing.
 Self-soothing is something that most people learn how to do as kids, when being soothed by the adults who love them.
 If you grew up with emotional neglect, you likely never learned this skill — but it’s not hard to learn now.
 Webb offers a detailed guide here.

-And, of course, many people will benefit from talking to a therapist about their childhood emotional neglect.
+Of course, many people will benefit from talking to a therapist about their childhood emotional neglect.
 You can find HSP-friendly therapists here.